 In tandem with the exhibition, the School of Architecture will present two Great Hall lectures.
 The first, set to take place on Monday, October 10, will be given by art historian Annabel J. Wharton.
 A discussion following the lecture will be moderated by Sylvia Lavin.
 A lecture by architect Kiel Moe will take place on Tuesday, November 8, followed by a discussion with Sanford Kwinter.

 The exhibition was designed by New Affiliates (Ivi Diamantopoulou and Jaffer Kolb).
-Generous support for Model Behavior has been provided by the New York State Council on the Arts and Elise Jaffe + Jeffrey Brown.
+Generous support for Model Behavior has been provided by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and Elise Jaffe + Jeffrey Brown.

 This exhibition is presented in association with Archtober, Architecture and Design Month New York City, October 2022.